Status Between 3ANC True Wireless Headphones Review

 Build Quality

-The Status Between 3ANC's build quality is good.
-They're mostly made of plastic with a metal sleeve capping the stem.
+They have a good build quality.
+They're mostly made of plastic with a metal sleeve capping the stems.
 The ear tips and stability fins are silicone and come in different sizes.
 The manufacturer also states that they're certified IPX5 for resistance against direct water exposure, but it isn't clear if this certification includes the case.

 7.5